deshartman/Conversational-Patterns/README.md

 - Initializes the OpenAI client and sets up the conversation context.
 - Generates responses to user prompts using the OpenAI Chat Completions API.
 - Maintains the conversation history to provide context for each new prompt.
+- Utilizes the externalized functions as tools when needed, enhancing its capabilities.

 Key aspects of the OpenAI integration:
 - The OpenAI model and prompt context are configurable through environment variables.
 - The system uses a predefined prompt context to set the initial behavior of the AI.
 - Each user prompt and AI response are added to the conversation history for context.
+- The AI can use tools defined in the toolManifest to perform actions like retrieving customer data or sending SMS.

 This setup allows for real-time, bidirectional communication between the Twilio service and your application, enabling complex conversational AI interactions.
-The integration with OpenAI's API allows for dynamic, context-aware responses tailored to each conversation.
+The integration with OpenAI's API and the externalized functions allows for dynamic, context-aware responses tailored to each conversation, with the ability to perform real-world actions when necessary.

 ### 3. Stream Pattern